coderefinery/git-intro/index.md

 teach more use of remote repositories and good collaborative workflows.
 We try to stick to simple workflows, just enough for researchers who aren't obsessed with git to be able to work well.
-We try to avoid commands which might get you into a bad state.
+We try to avoid commands which might get you into a confusing state.

 Our general flow is 10 minutes on "why version control", followed by about 45 minutes of the basics of how to make commits.
 Then, there are several small steps until we get to branching, merging, and conflict resolution.

 Then, we see a little bit about sharing repositories online, how to effectively dig into the history of a project, and a few other random points before we conclude.